Radio Corporation of America v China: Arbitration decision

-The dispute was decided by a three-member arbitration panel, based in The Hague, under the provisions of the 1907 Convention for the Pacific Settlement of International Disputes.
+The dispute was decided by a three-member arbitration panel under the auspices of the Permanent Court of Arbitration, based in The Hague, under the provisions of the 1907 Convention for the Pacific Settlement of International Disputes.
 In 1935 it issued its opinion, concluding that the language of the RCA concession could not be construed as limiting the Chinese government's ability to authorize additional concessions:

 The Chinese Government can certainly sign away a part of its liberty of action, and this also in the field of international radio-telegraphic communications, and of its cooperation therein.
 It can do so as well in an implicit manner, if a reasonable construction of its undertakings leads up to that conclusion.
 It will, as any other party, be bound by law and by any obligations, legally accepted.
 But as a sovereign government, on principle free in its restriction of its freedom of action, unless the acceptance can be ascertained distinctly and beyond a reasonable doubt.